tristanjahier/chosen-order/README.md

 - Chosen : `1.0.0+`

+## Demo

+You can see a demonstration of the plugin at : [http://labo.tristan-jahier.fr/chosen_order](http://labo.tristan-jahier.fr/chosen_order)

 ## Usage

+Download the compiled Javascript files (developement and minified versions are available) from the `dist/` directory, or compile the project yourself.

+Import the Javascript file in your HTML document.
+Choose the version which corresponds to the framework of your choice: jQuery or Prototype.

+	<script type="text/javascript" src="chosen.order.jquery.min.js"></script>

+or

+	<script type="text/javascript" src="chosen.order.proto.min.js"></script>

 Let's say you have a select element into your page, which is handled by Chosen: